opencv/opencv/modules/ml/doc/support_vector_machines.rst

 ------------
 .. ocv:function:: bool CvSVM::train(  const Mat& _train_data,  const Mat& _responses,                     const Mat& _var_idx=Mat(),  const Mat& _sample_idx=Mat(),                     CvSVMParams _params=CvSVMParams() )

-    Trains SVM.
+    Trains an SVM.

 The method trains the SVM model.
-It follows the conventions of the generic ``train`` "method" with the following limitations:
+It follows the conventions of the generic ``train`` approach with the following limitations:

 * Only the ``CV_ROW_SAMPLE`` data layout is supported.

 * Input variables are all ordered.

 * Output variables can be either categorical ( ``_params.svm_type=CvSVM::C_SVC`` or ``_params.svm_type=CvSVM::NU_SVC`` ), or ordered ( ``_params.svm_type=CvSVM::EPS_SVR`` or ``_params.svm_type=CvSVM::NU_SVR`` ), or not required at all ( ``_params.svm_type=CvSVM::ONE_CLASS`` ).

 * Missing measurements are not supported.

-All the other parameters are gathered in the :ref:`CvSVMParams` structure.
+All the other parameters are gathered in the :ocv:class:`CvSVMParams` structure.

 .. index:: CvSVM::train_auto